Partner Mission and Vision

 2. Think about the future

 Next, envision what will happen a few years from the present.
-Imagine what objectives you’ll be able to fulfil by keeping the partnership going for three years or five years.
+Imagine what objectives you’ll be able to fulfill by keeping the partnership going for three years or five years.
 Ideally, the answer you’ll get will be used as the basis for your vision statement.

 Here are some questions that can help you craft your vision: